spaceybread/refactored-spork/README.md

 beaver32.rs is a 3-state, 2-symbol busy beaver which is known to have an output of 6.
 Formally, one might write it as $BB(3, 2) = \Sigma(3, 2) = 6$

 beaver42.rs: 4-state, 2-symbol: $BB(4, 2) = \Sigma(4, 2) = 13$

+state_beaver.rs: utilises a vectors for the change of state function instead of excessively using if/else statements; allows for easy maninpulation and expansion